tensor-foundation/actions/README.md

 ## License

-Copyright 2024 Tensor Protocol Foundation
+Copyright (c) 2024 Tensor Protocol Foundation

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.